wrooklyn/CourtReservationApp/README.md

 -add instant refresh of ratings after leaving one
 -can still leave a review a second time
--0 stars in reservation detail page,although it says 1 review
+-0 stars in reservation detail page,although it says 1 review -reviews tab shows only the first review -> look into adapter -sport filter does not show sportcenter info -> modify card and/or adapter